shospodarets/shospodarets.github.io/_posts/2016-03-29-css_properties_in_depth.md

 - Chrome doesn't like multiplying/dividing with non integer numbers in `calc()` with CSS variables
 - Firefox doesn't work with custom properties in `calc()` inside of `rgba()` at all
-- Demo works in Safari as expected :blush:
+- Demo works in Safari as expected 😊

 # Сonclusions